-To e-mail a link to a Confluence page or blog post using the Share button:
+To email a link to a Confluence page or blog post using the Share button:

-- 1. Go to the page or blog post you wish to share. - 2.
-Click Share at the top-right of the page.
-A popup for entering recipients and a note will appear. - The Share button will not be visible if your Confluence administrator has not configured an outgoing mail server for your Confluence site. - If you want to enable this feature, please ask your Confluence administrator.
-Instructions for enabling this feature can be found here: Configuring a Server for Outgoing Mail. - 3.
-Enter the name or username of a Confluence user or any e-mail address to whom you wish to share the Confluence page.
-When you begin entering a name or username, or you have typed a valid e-mail address, an autocomplete dropdown will appear. - 4.
-Select the appropriate user or e-mail address from this dropdown.
-You can add multiple recipients to the list.
+- 1. Go to the page or blog post you wish to share. - Click Share at the top right of the page.
+Note: The Share button will not be visible if your Confluence administrator has not configured an outgoing mail server for your Confluence site.
+See Configuring a Server for Outgoing Mail. - 3.
+Enter the name or username of a Confluence user or any email address.
+As you start typing a name or username, or when you have typed a valid email address, an autocomplete dropdown will appear. - 4.
+Select the appropriate user or email address from the dropdown.
+You can add multiple recipients to the - 5.
+Enter an optional message into the Note box. - 6.
+Click Share to send the link via email.